IN THE BEGINNING….

 At last we made a start and enjoyed some very scenic jogging through Forest bridle ways and across heathland.
 Roadside ponies and cows were in abundance, along with cute little thatched cottages in the woods etc etc. We were passed by a blind runner with guide which is always admirable too.
 Road closures in place also added to the smug sensation!

 Di and I had decided to stay together and run at an easy pace so no PBs expected today.
-Stiff legs kicked in around the 8-9 mile j2mark and gradually became more wooden feeling as we continued, but nothing serious.
+Stiff legs kicked in around the 8-9 mile mark and gradually became more wooden feeling as we continued, but nothing serious.
 Fuelled on by Gourmet Jelly beans and super spectators along the way, we approached the last couple of miles.
 A horrid road split with outgoing runners on the right and returning ones on the left seemed to go on for miles but nicely turned around in a loop around Brockenhurst village, with a splash through the Ford (optional but I went for it).

 That awful last mile took us around through the woods at the back of the show ground, so we could see the finishers in the distance across the field, around the outside of the show ground and finally into it.
 Thinking we were only a few yards from the finish line we erupted into a sprint (well, a slightly faster plod at least) only to realise this was a temporary scaffold structure that formed a bridge over the track to allow finishers out of the grounds.
 We returned to plodding pace around another couple of corners before spotting the actual finish and attempted to gather waning energy to run at plod plus pace toward it.
 A rush of joy as we crossed the line greeted by our support crew (see photos) and cheerful cadets a plenty with medals and goody bags.
 Phew!

-20 physiotherapists awaited to offer free massage but queues looked too tiring to bother with so we headed to the catering field j1to rest and recover.
+20 physiotherapists awaited to offer free massage but queues looked too tiring to bother with so we headed to the catering field to rest and recover.
 Amazing vegi halloumi and stir fry veg wraps did the trick and off we set for our caravan to recuperate.

 This is one I highly recommend and expect to improve as this is the first time they have put on a full marathon, half marathon, 10k, 5k and woodland walk all on the same day.
 Great family entertainment in the “Race village” for your supporters too.